Sign in

 Smooth Finishes Were Pleasant

-Forks should be smooth in the mouth; I disliked ones that had rough edges that caught on my cheek when eating.
+Forks should feel smooth in the mouth; rough edges that catch on the cheek can be unpleasant during meals.

 Good Design Was Essential